Bannack, Montana: History

 Bannack's sheriff, Henry Plummer, was accused by some of secretly leading a ruthless band of road agents, with early accounts claiming that this gang was responsible for over a hundred murders in the Virginia City and Bannack gold fields and trails to Salt Lake City.
 However, because only eight deaths are historically documented, some modern historians have called into question the exact nature of Plummer's gang, while others deny the existence of the gang altogether.
 In any case, Plummer and two compatriots, both deputies, were hanged, without trial, at Bannack on January 10, 1864.
 A number of Plummer's associates were lynched and others banished on pain of death if they ever returned.
 Twenty-two individuals were accused, informally tried, and hanged by the Vigilance Committee (the Montana Vigilantes) of Bannack and Virginia City.
 Nathaniel Pitt Langford, the first superintendent of Yellowstone National Park, was a member of that vigilance committee.

 A number of mining camps dotted the banks of Grasshopper Creek during the gold booms, starting at Bannack downstream almost to where the stream joins Beaverhead River.
 While many were short lived and considered just extensions of Bannack, others were designated towns of their own.
 Yankee Flats adjoined Bannack and was referred to as an "addition" to Bannack.
 Centerville and Marysville, about 1 mi downstream, were both laid out as little camps in the winter on 1862.
 By the following March, a townsite company had laid out and platted Centerville.
 However, Marysville, named for early arrival Mary Wadam, gained more people and so contemporary maps alternately used the name on record, Centerville, or the name used by locals, Marysville.
 Dogtown was south of and "near" Bannack in 1866.
 It was named for the numerous stray dogs, and had a blacksmith shop, saloon, and grocery store.
 Jerusalem (also New Jerusalem or Jerusalem Bar) was located 2 mi downstream of Bannack.
 Bon Accord, about 5 mi downstream, was a larger camp that saw a revival in the 1890s, and had a post office and school district.
 White's Bar, located possibly 10 mi downstream, was where John White and Company made the initial discovery of gold in 28 Jul 1862.

+Climate

+Dillon 18 WSW is a weather station located near Bannack.